NYPD Officer Jason Rivera Fatally Shot, Officer Wilbert Mora Critically Injured Responding To Harlem Domestic Dispute

 “Around 10 to 15 shots, like rapid fire and I thought they were fireworks, and I’m like nobody does fireworks in January,” Jordan Sartor said.

 “You hear all the sirens, you see all the cars.
 It’s sad, it’s sad.
 It’s just sad.
 We’ve got enough problems in this world.
-We don’t… this is not it,” said another.
+We don’t… this is not it,” another neighbor said.

+The mayor and Police Benevolent Association President Patrick Lynch visited the 32nd Precinct on Saturday.

+Lynch said officers from other parts of the city are covering patrols out of the precinct as police officers from the station house stand vigil at the hospital.

 Police said McNeil has an extensive criminal record.
 Officers recovered a gun at the scene and believe it was purchased illegally in Baltimore.

-Mayor Eric Adams said gun violence is an issue that has to be met by everyone.
+Mayor Adams said gun violence is an issue that has to be met by everyone.
+He and Gov. Kathy Hochul said they will do more to try to get illegal guns off the streets.

 “It is our city against the killers,” Adams said.
 “We must save this city together.
 That is what we must do.”

+“We must urgently confront the plague of gun violence in our state.
+Too many lives are being lost, and too many New Yorkers are living in fear.
+This is a crisis,” Hochul said in a statement.
+“I’ve pledged my full support of Mayor Eric Adams and look forward to working with him and other leaders to continue to take meaningful actions to make New Yorkers safe.”

+Earlier in the week, Hochul vowed to use state police to stop the flow of guns entering New York City.

-Officers Rivera and Mora are the fourth and fifth NYPD officers shot in the line of duty in 2022.MORE NEWS: With Tragic Shooting Of 2 Police Officers In Harlem, 5 NYPD Officers Have Been Shot In January
+Rivera and Mora were the fourth and fifth NYPD officers shot in the line of duty in 2022.MORE NEWS: Dozens Gather In Harlem To Pray For Families Of NYPD Officers Shot While Responding To Domestic Dispute

-Stay with CBS2, CBSN New York and CBSNewYork.com for updates.
 CBS2’s Kevin Rincon contributed to this report.
+Editor’s note: This story was first published Jan.
+22.